 Dementia doesn’t have clear-cut markers for each stage.
 But as more nerve cells in the brain become damaged, your loved one’s condition will worsen.
 This can be emotionally hard on both of you.

 For your loved one, it means a loss of identity and independence.
 Bathing is confusing, as is dressing.
-He or she may be physically able but may have forgotten how.
+They may be physically able but may have forgotten how.

 Your loved one may have trouble remembering something that happened recently or follow easy conversations.
 In this stage, it's normal to forget to eat, lose track of time, and have sleep problems.
 These changes can leave your loved one frustrated, angry, or depressed.